software-architects/time-cockpit-documentation/doc/getting-started/troubleshooting/force-initial-sync.md

 1. The application will now try to delete the locally stored time cockpit configuration and then restart time cockpit with its setup dialog.

-   It the shortcut does not work, you have to delete the configuration yourself.
+   If the shortcut does not work, you have to delete the configuration yourself.
 To do this, please delete all files in the following directory: “C:\Users\[YourUserName]\AppData\Local\software architects\Time Cockpit”.

 1. Start time cockpit.
 It will walk you through the initial configuration wizard.
 After that, you should be able to use time cockpit as usual